owap/tech_talks/cljs_2016june/README.md

 are some real treasures here; I only hope I can do a sufficient job explaining the benefits.

-# Topics
-1. State Management and the Digest Cycle
-2. Clojure(Script) and the UI
-3. Rapid Feedback Loops via Component-first development (Devcards)
-  - Forces us to think about data in the beginning
-  - Extremely easy edge-case testing
-  - Rapid iteration and the ability to "Drop Into" the application
-4. Unit testing UI components
-  - Devcards may be sufficient
-  - Components as functions
-  - Randomly generated test data
-  - Spec?
-5. The ecosystem
-  - Clojure for front and back
-  - JS interop for libraries like Leaflet
-  - Community (& Hammock-Driven Development)
-5. The user experience (freebies)
-"Everything you love about the Javascript ecosystem, without the Javascript!"
-  - Built-in features of the language (lodash, immutable data structures)
-  - Google Closure Compiler (webpack++)
-  - Leinengen (yeoman/npm++)
-  - Figwheel (live development/auto reload/human debugging)

 # The Digest Cycle; State vs. Immutability